NadjaUvA/nadjavanthoff.github.io/_pages/about.md

 ------
-I am an Assistant Professor (non-tenured) at the Econometrics and Data Science group at the Department of Economics, University of Southern Denmark (SDU).
+I am an Assistant Professor (non-tenure-track) at the Econometrics and Data Science group at the Department of Economics, University of Southern Denmark (SDU).

 I will be on the 2024/2025 job market.